Data Structures#

 Since we know also to which dimension each axis refers to in the tensors, it is

-a best practice to explicit them in the Data
+a best practice to explicit them in the Data object through patterns.

 pattern = dict(x='t n f', u='t f', y='t n f')